 I love that.
 I often say there’s a perversity of covering design on the radio or the podcast but really it’s the heart of the show that there aren’t visuals and that it’s more of a storytelling exercise than a discussion about the merits of the aesthetics of design.

-Roman Mars will deliver the UX Week 2017 Keynote 99% Invisible: Looking Closely at Broken, Ugly, and Exclusionary Design.
-Don’t miss your chance to see him and explore other great talks and workshops, register today!
+EDIT 2018: This interview was originally published for Roman Mars’ UX Week 2017 Keynote 99% Invisible: Looking Closely at Broken, Ugly, and Exclusionary Design.
+He’s coming back for UX Week 2018 with his live podcast Keynote 99% Invisible: Design is in the Details.
+Don’t miss your chance to see him and explore other great talks and workshops—register today!